Nano ASP.NET SaaS Boilerplate

 • Base UI elements are basic Bootstrap elements like form input, modals, buttons, etc.

-• Extended UI elements use third-party packages to function like charts, ranger slider, etc. Script is kept in-page for sample UI elements.
+• Extended UI elements use third-party packages to function like charts, ranger slider, etc. The script code is kept in-page for sample UI elements.

 The next guide will explore static assets in wwwroot, which contains the styling and theme.